terrymun/Fluidbox/README.md

 Fluidbox fetches the larger image based on the URL specified in the `href` attribute if the wrapping anchor (`<a>`) tag.

 4. **I have a application-specific problem that I need help troubleshooting.
 Can you help me?**
-*Of course!* I am more than happy to help, but it really depends if you have a clear problem statement and a demo that I can play around with &mdash; I strongly encourage you to host your reduced test case(s) with either [JSFiddle](http://jsfiddle.net/), [CodePen](http://codepen.io/) or the likes.
+*Of course!* I am more than happy to help, but it really depends if you have a clear problem statement and a [minimal, complete and verifiable example (MCVE)](http://stackoverflow.com/help/mcve) that I can play around with&mdash;I strongly encourage you to host your reduced test case(s) with either [JSFiddle](http://jsfiddle.net/), [CodePen](http://codepen.io/) or the likes.
 Then, [create a new issue](https://github.com/terrymun/Fluidbox/issues).
 I promise I will get back to you when I have time.

 5. **Do you provide private support by email / phone call / Skype call / (insert any other forms of communication)?**
 Since Fluidbox is provided as-is and free-of-charge, I am sorry to inform you that it is so far not possible for me to dedicate so much effort.
 However, you can follow what is described in step #4.